IceHe/lib/snips/books/designing-data-intensive-applications.md

 - _Products such as VoltDB, MemSQL, and Oracle TimesTen are in-memory databases with a relational model, and the vendors claim that they can offer big performance improvements by removing all the overheads associated with managing on-disk data structures._
     - _RAMCloud is an open source, in-memory key-value store with durability ( using a log-structured approach for the data in memory as well as the data on disk ) ._
     - Redis and Couchbase provide weak durability by writing to disk asynchronously.
-- Counterintuitively, the performance advantage of in-memory databases is not due to the fact that they don’t need to read from disk.
+- Counterintuitively, the performance advantage of in-memory databases is not due to the fact that they don't need to read from disk.
     - Rather, they can be faster because they can **avoid the overheads of encoding in-memory data structures in a form that can be written to disk**.

 ### Transaction Processing or Analytics?